Qluxzz/avanza-report/README.md

 If you have enabled 2FA for your Gmail account, you can generate an app password [here](https://support.google.com/accounts/answer/185833?hl=en) and use it

 ## Avanza credentails
-This script uses my Python Library for Avanza, which you can find https://github.com/Qluxzz/avanza In the readme you can find out how to generate your ``` TOTPSECRET ```
+This script uses my Python Library for Avanza, which you can find here https://github.com/Qluxzz/avanza.

+In the readme you can find out how to generate your ``` TOTPSECRET ```